harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 witness txid (wtxid).
 Within a month of BIP339 being added to the BIPs repository, wtxid announcements were [merged][bcc18044] into Bitcoin Core.
-Although seemingly a minor concern without any obvious effect on users, wtxid announcements simplify the development or review of hoped-for upgrades, such as [package relay][topic package relay].
+Although seemingly a minor concern without any obvious effect on users, wtxid announcements simplify the development of hoped-for upgrades, such as [package relay][topic package relay].

 ## August